European Union Rule of Law Mission in Kosovo: Effectiveness

 The European Court of Auditors in a 2012 report found that EULEX assistance has not been sufficiently effective.
 Although the EU helped to build capacity, notably in the area of customs, assistance to the police and the judiciary has had only modest success.
 Levels of organised crime and corruption in Kosovo remained high.
 The judiciary continued to suffer from political interference, inefficiency and a lack of transparency and enforcement.
 There had been almost no progress in establishing the rule of law in the north of Kosovo, the 2012 report stated.

 According to a February 2016 report by FOL, an accountability NGO in Kosovo, during the first 7 years of operation up until August 2015, EULEX judges delivered 47 verdicts on corruption cases and 23 verdicts on organised crime.
 This makes a total of 70 verdicts in these respective crimes since 2008.
 Numbers of convictions resulting from these verdicts was not provided to the researchers.
 In this period, EULEX prosecutors gained 24 indictments which amount to approximately a 6% indictment rate.

 According to Andrea Capussela, a former ICO high official, from 2008 to 2013, EULEX policy was to not encroach upon the political elite's interests, or to only do so to protect its credibility; and in these cases to achieve the minimum necessary result.
 For war crimes, EULEX was much more successful, as these generally had less impact on current elite's criminal activities and were less likely to expose widespread criminal practices, Capussela concludes.

+After the end of EULEX’s executive mandate in the judiciary, the Mission appears to have received acceptance by Kosovo.
+In his proposal on the steps to be taken to de-escalate the situation in north Kosovo, Prime Minister Albin Kurti pledged to provide full access and monitoring by EULEX and interested human rights NGOs of judicial proceedings in relation to perpetrators of violence.

+On 9 June 2023, the President of Kosovo, Vjosa Osmani-Sadriu, awarded the Presidential Medal for Rule of Law to the Head of EULEX, Lars-Gunnar Wigemark, in recognition of his "steadfast support and cooperation in building a just and safe society in Kosovo".